trader-jackson/FincAgent/README.md

-# FINCON: A Synthesized LLM Multi-Agent System for Enhanced Financial Decision Making
+# FINCON: A Synthesized LLM Multi-Agent System for Enhanced Financial Decision Making(Still Developing)

 This repository implements FINCON, an LLM-based multi-agent framework with Conceptual Verbal Reinforcement for diverse financial tasks, as described in the paper "FINCON: A Synthesized LLM Multi-Agent System with Conceptual Verbal Reinforcement for Enhanced Financial Decision Making" (NeurIPS 2024).